-Before you start, you might want to install PuTTY on your PC.
+Before you start, you might want to install PuTTY on your PC (or just try the built-in Windows SSH function).
 This enables you to set up an SSH connection, which gives remote access to the Ubuntu command line.

 To be clear: this isn’t a remote desktop option; there is no mouse control.
 But it is useful to have in order to remotely install the tools you’ll be using.
 SSH is often disabled by default, however, so if it is not installed, you’ll need to fix this.
 In short, it depends on which Ubuntu version you’re using, and whether you’ve used SSH previously.

 Once installed (sudo apt-get install openssh-server) you’ll be able to make a remote connection (just using the IP address and the Ubuntu username and password) and use the terminal to install the tools you need for RDP and for VNC.